edshen17/mentalMath2/README.md

 # Mental Math 2
 This website is a tool for students so they can improve their mental math calculation speeds.
 Numbers are invisible by default and the computer uses text-to-speech to read the numbers aloud.
-There are buttons that break down/chunk the number into smaller pieces to aid with the calculations.
-The website also has a login system so users can keep track of their high scores and compete with their friends.
+There are buttons that break down/chunk the number into smaller pieces to aid with the calculations, and the website also has a login system so users can keep track of their high scores and compete with their friends.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.